Best Sim Racing Seats 2026: The Complete Guide

 Cons: Might not offer the specific features or extreme positions of GT or Formula seats.

-Formula Sim Racing Seats
+Sim Racing Seats

 What is the best sitting position for sim racing?

 The best sitting position for sim racing is ultimately your preference but there are ways to optimise it for comfort and performance.
 If realism is what you’re after, you might want to emulate the style of a real GT race car or formula car.
-There are 3 areas to consider to get the optimum position:
+There are 3 areas to consider getting the optimum position:

 1. Seat – Rather than being bolt upright, a real GT race car has a slight recline of ~30 degrees, a formula seat has a more severe recline.
 This is for ergonomics, comfort and to relieve some potential pressures building in your lower body.
 You know yourself sitting bolt upright for any length of time, no matter how comfy the seat, does wear on you.